 Eats, Drinks, and More

 Vancouver has to be one of the favorites in terms of finding good food and drinks.
 Texas is known for hospitality, but Vancouver takes it to another level.
-When people found out we were tourists they were friendly with discussions on what we had done, other places we had traveled, and always offered suggestions for other things to do with our time.
+When people found out we were tourists they were friendly with discussions on what we had done, and places we had traveled.
+The locals were always quick to offer suggestions for other things to do with our time.
 Some of the highlights were Craft Beer Market that offered a wide selection of beers, great food, and great service.
-There was a little bit of a wait because it is very popular so do not head out to this place when you are already starving.
+There was a bit of a wait because it is very popular so do not head out to this place when you are already starving.
 Another memorable evening was bingo at The Lamplighter Public House, which had opening seating when we walked in and offered a wide selection of beer and good service.
 A gem during a walk around town was The Arbor where we stopped in at lunch which was delicious.

 While walking around town we also stopped in the VanDusen Botanical Garden.
 The botanical garden was a nice escape from the bustling city and provided a nice tour of the native plants and trees we had seen on our hiking through Lynn Canyon.
 After our lunch and walk through the city we stopped in at Bird on a Wire Creations.
-Bird on a Wire Creations offers great shopping with hand made gifts and crafts from local artists with helpful staff that really know their product.
+Bird on a Wire Creations offers great shopping with hand-made items from local artists with helpful staff that really know their product.

 We really enjoyed the time in Vancouver, but all great things must come to an end.
 A downside to staying in North Vancouver is that the ferry does not always run early enough in the morning.
 If you need to get to the airport in the morning hours, you may have to splurge for a cab.
 During our visit ride shares were not allowed in Vancouver.